Types of Pituitary Tumors

 • Enlarged thyroid (lump in the front of the neck)

-Endocrine-inactive or nonfunctional tumors do not secrete active hormones, although they may sometimes secrete a defective hormone that has no endocrine effects.
-Because these types of pituitary adenomas do not alter hormone levels, they are often found during a brain scan for some other reason, or after they have grown large enough to exert pressure on surrounding tissues or structures, producing symptoms:
+These pituitary adenomas do not produce hormones, though some secrete a defective hormone that has no endocrine effects.
+Because they do not alter hormone levels, they are often found during a brain scan for some other reason, or after they have grown large enough to exert pressure on surrounding tissues or structures, producing symptoms.

 • Headaches that get progressively worse